OneUptime/oneuptime/README.md

 # Copy config.example.env to config.env
 cp config.example.env config.env

-# Since this is dev, you dont have to edit any of those values in config.env.
+# Since this is dev, you don't have to edit any of those values in config.env.
 You can, but that's optional.
 npm run dev
 ```